tomeshnet/p2p-internet-workshop/module-2/worksheet/2-your-node-in-a-mesh-network.md

     **root@example:~#** `ip route`

-    One of the lines in the output should look like `192.168.0.0/24 via 192.168.0.1 dev eth0`, which means IP traffic to and from `192.168.0.X` addresses will be routed through the network interface with the IP address `192.168.0.1` that is `eth0`.
-There are other network interfaces on your Raspberry Pi, such as the one wireless connecting your computer.
+    One of the lines in the output should look like `192.168.0.0/24 dev eth0 proto kernel scope link src 192.168.0.1`, which means IP traffic to and from `192.168.0.X` addresses will be routed through the `eth0` network interface with the IP address `192.168.0.1`.
+There are other network interfaces on your Raspberry Pi, such as the one wirelessly connecting your computer.
 You can see them all by running:

     **root@example:~#** `networkctl status`